If you have a poor-performing phone service, this can lead to communication challenges with customers, often leading to lost revenue.

 The cons of SIP Trunking include compatibility issues and bandwidth issues.

-● Compatibility issue
+Compatibility issue

 Not every phone system integrates properly with SIP Trunking.
 If your phone system is outdated, it may not be compatible with SIP Trunking and you may have to invest in a new phone system before switching to SIP Trunking.

-● Bandwidth issue
+Bandwidth issue

 SIP Trunking allows you to rely on one network since your phones connect to the internet.
-You do not have to manage and pay for a voice network and internet network when it comes to SIP Trunking.
+You do not have to manage and pay for a separate voice and internet network when it comes to SIP Trunking.

 However, this may result in bandwidth issues.
 Making sure you have a reliable connection to the internet and enough bandwidth to supply both your internet and voice is important in making sure your SIP Trunking and internet browsing are as efficient as possible.